sh3lk/mx/website/docs.md

 ### Versioning

-Recall that `weaver gke` performs slow rollouts [across regions](#gke-multi-region) and
+Recall that `mx gke` performs slow rollouts
+[across regions](#gke-multi-region) and
-[across application versions](#versioning). `weaver gke-local` simulates this behavior locally.
-When you `weaver gke-local deploy` an application, the application is first rolled out to a number of canary regions before being slowly rolled out to all regions.
+[across application versions](#versioning). `mx gke-local` simulates this behavior locally.
+When you `mx gke-local deploy` an application, the application is first rolled out to a number of canary regions before being slowly rolled out to all regions.
 And within a region, the locally running proxy slowly shifts traffic from old versions of the application to the new version of the application.
-You can use `weaver gke-local status`, exactly like how you use `weaver gke status`, to monitor the rollouts of your applications.
+You can use `mx gke-local status`, exactly like how you use `mx gke status`, to monitor the rollouts of your applications.

 # Cloud Run

 [Cloud Run][cloud_run] is a Google Cloud managed compute platform that enables you to run stateless containers that are invocable via HTTP requests.

-We provide instructions on how to run a Service Weaver application in a single container on Cloud Run.
+We provide instructions on how to run a MX application in a single container on Cloud Run.

 ## Build and upload a Docker Container